 Step 1: Get clear on your purpose

-At a first glance, this might not seem like an essential task when discussing the practicalities of registering a nonprofit.
+At first glance, this might not seem like an essential task when discussing the practicalities of registering a nonprofit.
 However, getting clear about your purpose is essential.

 A clear purpose motivates staff and volunteers, attracts donors and supporters, and helps build a positive image amongst the general public.